Fall-2024-SE-Group/FilmFolio/docs/install.md

 ## Follow these steps to install the project:

-### Installing

-*1. Clone the Repository* - Start by cloning the repository to your local machine.
+### 1. Clone the Repository* - Start by cloning the repository to your local machine.

 ``` bash
     git clone https://github.com/Fall-2024-SE-Group/FilmFolio.git